Transformation is Not the Goal—Evolution Is

 Two fundamentally world-altering events this year have accelerated this shift—the COVID-19 pandemic and the protests following George Floyd’s murder.
 The reality of institutionalized racism, fragile infrastructures, siloed communications, decreasing employee morale, and lack of agility have left many brands scrambling and looking inward.

-Even though we’ve been talking about two critical, and intersecting, enterprise-wide mandates— diversity, equity, and inclusion (DEI) and digital transformation—for decades, company culture and enterprise infrastructure have either simply played lip service to these notions or constantly played catch-up.
+Even though we’ve been talking about two critical, and intersecting, enterprise-wide mandates— diversity, equity, and inclusion (DEI) and digital transformation—for decades, company culture and enterprise infrastructure have either simply paid lip service to these notions or constantly played catch-up.
 Now, the need for real and lasting organizational change has emerged as a top priority almost overnight, albeit such change is long overdue.

 However, the “transformation” mentality is problematic.
 It reflects an enterprise imperative specific to a moment in time and tied to a process with a definitive end.
 The current moment is a mere starting point for a commitment to the work ahead, for which there is no true finish line.
 Brands can no longer afford to think of transformation as a singular or isolated event.
 We are at the start of a movement.